sophmo08/vivid-pioneer/content/events/aom-2025-gender-misfit/index.md

   - Gender
   - Early Career
   - Diversity
-summary: 'Winner of the 2025 Best Paper Award, Category: Strong Scientific Contribution.'
+summary: 'Presented at the German Scientific Commission for Human Resource Management Conference; Winner of the 2025 Best Paper Award, Category: Strong Scientific Contribution.'
 ---
 Presented at the German Scientific Commission for Human Resource Management Conference